spin7ion/nexstar_flutter/README.md

 ## Features

-Creating commands to send to the telescope and parsing the responses (WIP).
+Creating Nexstar commands to send them to the telescope and parsing the responses.

 ## Getting started